Genotype-Guided Irinotecan for Colorectal and Pancreatic Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the drug Irinotecan for colorectal and pancreatic cancer?
+What evidence suggests that genotype-guided dosing of Irinotecan could be effective for colorectal and pancreatic cancer?

 Reema A Patel, MD